-A Uganda safari will take you through this land of great diversity, beauty and opportunity.
-A less travelled destination which gives you all the Big 5 plus two – the mountain gorillas, and chimpanzees.
+Uganda is truly the Pearl of Africa – a land of great diversity, beauty and opportunity.
+A land of great cultural diversity and yet all united in the fact that they are a warm, welcoming and accommodative people.
 Little wonder, the country has been voted the best place to raise a family and also won the accolade for most welcoming country in 2017 for both security and attitude to guests.

 Located in the heart of Africa, Uganda is rich in wildlife, nature, culture, heritage and history.
 Its biological and cultural diversity is unmatched for a country the size of Great Britain, Ghana or the American state of Oregon.

 Uganda’s diverse landscape encompasses the snow-capped Rwenzori Mountains, the immense Lake Victoria, and the source of the Nile River.
 Its abundant wildlife includes Africa’s Big 5, chimpanzees as well as over 1070 bird species.
 Bwindi Impenetrable National Park is home to the largest population of mountain gorillas in the world.
 Murchison Falls National Park is known for its 43m-tall waterfall on the River Nile.

 Area: 241,038 sq km (93,065 sq miles) – about the size of US state of Oregon, UK in Europe, Ghana in Africa, Ecuador in the Americas, or the Korean peninsula in Asia

 CO2 emissions per capita: 0.14 metric tons (2019)

 Gross national income: 97.96 billion PPP dollars (2021)

 The area now known as Uganda has been inhabited for at least 50,000 years.
 About 3,000 years ago the Batwa, a hunter-gatherer people, became the first to migrate in present day Uganda.
 Today, you will find them in South West Uganda in the Mgahinga and Bwindi areas.